 Which benefits are accessible depends on your current SXP holdings staked in the native mobile application.
 If you’d like to get more information on the different debit card tiers, check out this page.

 How to store Swipe Token (SXP)

 Like most other DeFi projects on the crypto market today, Swipe doesn't have a native blockchain.
-Instead, the team decided to issue the SXP tokens on both Ethereum and Binance Chain blockchains.
+Instead, the team decided to issue the SXP tokens on both Ethereum and BNB Chain.